Do you live in another Nordic country and receive pension or disability benefits from Norway?

 Taxation in your country of residence

 The pension/disability benefit may also be liable to tax in your country of residence.
-If you are taxed both in Norway and in the country where you are resident, it is your country of residence that must ensure that the pension is not subject to double taxation.
-You must therefore always provide information on your income from Norway in the tax return you submit in your country of residence.
+If you are taxed both in Norway and in your residence country, it is the country where you are resident that must ensure that the pension/disability benefit is not subject to double taxation.
+You must always provide information on your income from Norway in the tax return you submit in your country of residence.

 Do you have questions on your right to receive pension/disability benefits from Norway?